-The company was interested in selling services, as well as cars.
-The Washington Post on May 13, 1928 included an article that quoted the dealership on its techniques for restoring and detailing automobiles.
+The Washington-Cadillac Company was apparently astute at marketing, as indicated by an article published in The Washington Post on May 13, 1928.
+The dealer was quoted on the techniques for restoring and detailing automobiles.
 Read below.

 OLD CARS NOW READILY MADE TO LOOK LIKE NEW GREAT PROGRESS REPORTED IN FIELD OF REFINISHING AND RENOVATION.
 FINE LACQUER OFFERED